cooperhsiung/restar/README.md

 - when existing massive routes, it will hurt the preformance with `path-to-regex`

-In view of the above, in most cases we may not need path-to-regex
+In view of the above, in most cases we may not need `path-to-regex` in restful web application

 ## License